wildfly/quickstart/wsba-participant-completion-simple/README.md

 9. Providing the above steps where successful, the service notifies the coordinator that it has completed.
 The service has now made its changes visible and is not holding any locks.
 Allowing the service to notify completion is an optimisation that prevents the holding of locks, whilst waiting for other participants to complete.
 This notification is required as the Service participates in the `ParticipantCompletion` protocol.
 10. The client can then decide to complete or cancel the BA.
 If the client decides to complete, all participants will be told to close.
 If the participant decides to cancel, all participants will be told to compensate.

-There are other tests that show:
+There are additional tests that show:

 * What happens when an application exception is thrown by the service.
 * How the client can cancel a BA.